Woodyda12/rPDUGame4/README.md

 Avoid oncoming obstacles as they move toward you.
 Your score increases the longer you survive and the speed slowly ramps up.
 Colliding with an obstacle ends the run.

 ## Assets
-Obstacle textures are provided in this repository as `assetsobstacle1.png` through `assetsobstacle5.png` and are loaded directly by the game.
+Obstacle textures are provided in this repository under the `assets/` directory as `obstacle1.png` through `obstacle5.png` and are loaded directly by the game.

 Enjoy and feel free to modify or extend the game!